VUEngine/VBDE/readme.txt

     having all images converted individually.
 Grit files which do not directly relate to an image file through their name, are applied to all images files in the current directory (not sub-directories.)
-    This is useful for generating tilemaps with shared tilesets.
+    This is useful for generating maps with shared tilesets.

     Example file structure:
     my-project/